Reconstruction of degeneracy region and power for parabolic equations and systems: Numerical results

 \begin{description} \item[Test~1:] Find $a$ from the punctual measurements $\eta (t^\ast) = \partial_x u(1,t^\ast)$ and $\zeta (t^\ast) = \partial_x v(1,t^\ast)$ for some $t^\ast\in (0,T)$.

 \item [Test~2:] Find $a$ from distributed measurements $\eta (t) =\partial_x u(1,t)$ for $t\in (t_1,t_2)$. \end{description}

-The other tests will consider the more general inverse problem of degeneracy and initial data reconstruction, taking into account distributed measurements on one or two sides of the domain.
-These tests, especially Test $4$ and Test $6$, also illustrate the uniqueness theoretical results of Section~\ref{sec:uniqueness} and Section~\ref{sec:system}.
+The following three tests will consider the more general inverse problem of degeneracy and initial data reconstruction, taking into account distributed measurements on one or two sides of the domain.
+These tests, especially Test $3$ and Test $5$, also illustrate the first two uniqueness theoretical results of Section~\ref{sec:uniqueness} and Section~\ref{sec:system}.